pgRouting/workshop/docs/source/chapters/SQLfunction.rst

 pgRouting functions provide `low level` interface.
 When developing for a `higher level` application, the requirements need to be represented in the SQL queries.
-As these SQL queries get more complex, it is desirable to store them in postgreSQL stored procedures.
+As these SQL queries get more complex, it is desirable to store them in postgreSQL stored procedures or functions.
 Stored procedures are an effective way to wrap application logic, in this case, related to routing logic.